-All non-clerical employees, upon becoming regular employees, shall be paid a \$150 clothing allowance.
-Thereafter, all non-clerical regular employees shall receive a clothing allowance of \$150 paid on February 1st of each school year.
+All regular employees employed on a half-time basis or more (as defined in article 32 (f)), upon becoming regular employees, shall be paid a one hundred and fifty (\$150) dollars clothing allowance.
+Thereafter, all regular employees employed on a half-time basis or more (as defined in article 32 (f)) shall receive a clothing allowance of one hundred and fifty (\$150) dollars paid on February 1st of each school year.

-CEA's who are required to participate in a regular swimming or pool based program with a student, as specified in the student's I.E.P., will receive an annual swimsuit allowance of forty (\$40) upon presentation of a receipt.
+CEA's who are required to participate in a regular swimming or pool based program with a student, as specified in the student's I.E.P., will receive an annual swimsuit allowance of \$40 upon presentation of a receipt.